sbf-/pysma/README.md

 # pysma-plus library

-Python 3 library to retrieve data from various SMA](https://www.sma.de/) devices.
+Python 3 library to retrieve data from various [SMA](https://www.sma.de/) devices.
-Based on a fork of the [pysma lib from kellerza](https://github.com/kellerza/pysma).
+Based on the Webconnect implementation of the [pysma lib from kellerza](https://github.com/kellerza/pysma), the number of supported devices has been massively increased by this implementation.

+This library is the basis for a [Home Assistant Integration](https://github.com/littleyoda/ha-pysmaplus).

+Supported Devices:
+* Devices with Webconnect-Interface
+* Devices based on ennexOS e.g. the Tripower X series released in 2022
+* SMA Energy Meter (EMETER-10, EMETER-20) und Sunny Home Manager 2.0 (hm-20/shm2)
+* Almost all SMA devices through the use of Speedwire (with a reduced range of measured values compared to the other interfaces)

 The long-term goal is to integrate the change into the original library.

-SMA Webconnect library for Python 3.
-The library was created to integrate SMA inverters with HomeAssistant

-* Devices with Webconnect-Interface
-* Devices based on  ennexOS
-e.g. the Tripower X series released in 2022
-* SMA Energy Meter (EMETER-10, EMETER-20) und ### Sunny Home Manager 2.0 (shm2)

 ## Example usage